Skip to content

 Exercice 7

-• If no thread is blocked on the Mutex, then simply unlock the Mutex.
+• If no thread is blocked on the mutex, then simply unlock the Mutex.

-• If one or more threads are blocked on the Mutex, then the highest-priority thread is awakened and is stored as owner of the Mutex.
-The priority of the thread unlocking the Mutex is updated.
+• If one or more threads are blocked on the mutex, then the highest-priority thread is awakened and is stored as owner of the mutex.
+The priority of the thread unlocking the mutex is updated.